 Amongst his awards and prizes, his second novel Hummingbird was a finalist in the Montana New Zealand Book Awards (2004), and the Tasmania Pacific Fiction Prize (2005).
 Ocean Roads (Huia, 2006), appeared on the 2007 Commonwealth Writers’ Prize Shortlist as one of the Best Books in the South East Asia and South Pacific region and was shortlisted in the fiction category of the Montana New Zealand Book Awards 2007.
 James was also a recipient of the Buddle Findlay Sargeson Fellow in 2007.

-James has recently completed his fourth novel, Sleepwalkers Songs, due for publication by Huia in late 2016.
-He teaches creative writing at AUT in Auckland, on both the BA and MCW programmes.
+James teaches creative writing at AUT in Auckland, on both the BA and MCW programmes.
 He is currently working on his fifth novel, Two Rivers.

 New Zealand Book Council profile page

 Huia Books author page